Computation Against a Neighbour: Addressing Large-Scale Distribution and Adaptivity with Functional Programming and Scala: The

 \section{The \FeatherweightSCAFI{}}

 \setLanguage{fscafi}

-This section presents the \emph{\FeatherweightSCAFI (\FSCAFI)}, a minimal core calculus that models aggregate computing via \emph{computations against a neighbour}, instead of the {neighbouring values} used in the \emph{higher-order field calculus (\HFC{})}~\cite{audrito2019tocl}---a thoughtful comparison between \FSCAFI\ and \HFC{} is presented in Section~\ref{sec-properties}.
+This section presents the \emph{\FeatherweightSCAFI (\FSCAFI)}, a minimal core calculus that models Aggregate Computing via \emph{computations against a neighbour}, instead of the {neighbouring values} used in the \emph{higher-order field calculus (\HFC{})}~\cite{audrito2019tocl}---a thoughtful comparison between \FSCAFI\ and \HFC{} is presented in Section~\ref{sec-properties}.

 Devices undergo computation in rounds.
 When a round starts, the device gathers information about messages received from neighbours (only the last message from each neighbour is actually considered), performs an evaluation of the program, and finally emits a message to all neighbours with information about the outcome of computation.
-The scheduling policy of such rounds is abstracted in this formalisation, though it is typically considered fair and non-synchronous.
+The scheduling policy of such rounds is abstracted in this formalisation, so any (synchronous or asynchronous) scheduling policy is admissible, even though in many aggregate programming settings it is typically assumed fair\footnote{An infinite scheduling sequence is \emph{fair} if every device appears infinitely many times in the sequence.} and non-synchronous.

 \Cref{sec-calculus-syntax} presents the syntax of \FSCAFI; \Cref{sec-typing} presents its type system; \Cref{sec-calculus-device-semantics} presents an operational semantics for the computation that takes place on individual devices; and \Cref{sec-calculus-network-semantics} presents an operational semantics for the evolution of whole networks.